dapr/proposals/20250823-BCS-file-store.md

 For example, files differ from values in key/value stores in that they can frequently span large amounts of data that isn't generally compatible with the likes of Redis or Etcd.
 Because they span such large amounts of data, it's frequently insufficient to simply store and retrieve them synchronously, mandating a stream-first approach to minimize resources needed by the runtime to transfer the data.
-The goal is to allow users to store and retrieve files in a performant and scalable manner via a common runtime API and enable the Dapr SDKs to complement the implementation to support additional provider-specific features on a case by case basis.
+The goal is to allow users to store and retrieve binary blobs in a performant and scalable manner via a common runtime API and enable the Dapr SDKs to complement the implementation to support additional provider-specific features on a case by case basis.
 A possible example of this will be given below.